The art of needling with qi - level 1: point location and needle insertion

 Time: 10am - 5pm

-Bill will be assisted in this seminar by CICM joint principals John and Angela Hicks and Kim Chan, CICM Programme Leader for Acupuncture Skills and Techniques.
+Bill will be assisted in this seminar by John Hicks, Angela Hicks and Kim Chan.

-Bill Ryan has studied qi gong, tai chi, and related energy arts since 1980 with Daoist Lineage Master Bruce Frantzis.
-In 1992 Bill founded Brookline Tai Chi near Boston, USA which under his direction reached a peak enrolment of over 450 students.
-He now teaches qi gong and practises qi gong tui na bodywork.
-The approach to needling that he teaches is an adaptation of the approach used in qi gong tui na energy gate and channel work.
-He developed this adaptation with CICM joint principals Angela and John Hicks and Kim Chan, CICM Programme Leader for Acupuncture Skills and Techniques.
+Bill Ryan has studied qigong, tai chi, and related energy arts since 1980 with Daoist Lineage Master Bruce Frantzis.
+In 1992 Bill founded Brookline Tai Chi near Boston, USA which, under his direction, reached a peak enrolment of over 450 students.
+He now teaches qi gong and practices qigong tui na bodywork.
+The approach to needling that he teaches is an adaptation of the approach used in qigong tui na energy gate and channel work.
 Find out more about Bill at www.billryanenergyarts.com